Moro National Liberation Front

 The Moro National Liberation Front (MNLF; الجبهة الوطنية لتحرير مورو) is a political organization in the Philippines that was founded in 1972.
-It started as a splinter group of the Muslim Independence Movement.
-The MNLF was the leading organization among Moro separatists for about two decades beginning from the 1970s.
+It started as a splinter group of the Muslim Independence Movement (MIM).
+The MNLF was the organization most active in the Moro conflict for about two decades beginning from the 1970s.

-In 1996, the MNLF signed a landmark peace agreement with the Philippine government that saw the creation of Autonomous Region in Muslim Mindanao (ARMM), an area composed of two mainland provinces and three island provinces in which the predominantly Muslim population enjoys a degree of self-rule.
-Nur Misuari was installed as the region's governor but his rule ended in violence when he led a failed rebellion against the Philippine government in November 2001, and fled to Sabah before being deported back to the Philippines by the Malaysian authorities.

 The MNLF is internationally recognized by the Organisation of Islamic Cooperation (OIC) and its Parliamentary Union of OIC Member States (PUIC).
 Since 1977, the MNLF has been an observer member of the OIC.
 On January 30, 2012, MNLF became an observer member of the Parliamentary Union of Islamic Cooperation (PUIC), as approved during the 7th PUIC global session held in Palembang, Indonesia.

+In 1996, the MNLF signed a landmark peace agreement with the Philippine government under the administration of President Fidel Ramos that saw the creation of the Autonomous Region in Muslim Mindanao (ARMM), an area composed of two mainland provinces and three island provinces in which the predominantly Muslim population enjoys a degree of self-rule.

 Background

 The Philippine government wanted to encourage migration of landless Christians from other parts of the country in a so-called Homestead Program (1903–1973).
 There was no land titling system by the natives of Mindanao at that time, and the Christian settlers exploited the situation.
 Lanao and Cotabato received an influx of migrants from Luzon and Visayas.
 Tensions between Moros and Christians were caused by disputes about land ownership and disenfranchisement of Muslims.
 The Homestead Program is one of the root-causes of the Moro conflict.

 Poverty, grievances of the Muslim population, weak rule of law and difficult terrain have made counterterrorism challenging against insurgents in the Southern Philippines.

 On March 18, 1968, there was an alleged massacre of Moro soldiers in Corregidor Island.
+This eventually led to the establishment of the Bangsamoro Liberation Organization (BMLO).
+Bangsamoro Liberation Organization (BMLO) and Ansarul Islam founders were Domocao Alonto, Sayyid Sharif Capt.
+Kalingalan Caluang, Rashid Lucman, Salipada Pendatun, Hamid Kamlian, Udtog Matalam, and Atty.
+Macapantun Abbas Jr. Accordingly, "it is a mass movement for the preservation and development of Islam in the Philippines".
+The advocacy of Ansar El Islam would, later on, inspire the creation of the Moro National Liberation Front (MNLF) and the MILF.
 There has been a long-standing allegation that Malaysia provided the initial training and arming of the first batch of MNLF cadres known as "Top 90" in 1969.
-Likewise, it has also been alleged that Malaysia was either seemingly ignorant or tolerated the illicit arms shipments, mainly from the Middle East, flowing into Mindanao that fueled the insurgency.
+It has been alleged that Malaysia was either ignorant or tolerated the illicit arms shipments, mainly from the Middle East, flowing into Mindanao that fueled the insurgency.

-The founder and one of disputed leaders of the MNLF is Nur Misuari.
+Nur Misuari is the founding chairman of the MNLF and current leaders of one of its factions.
 The MNLF was founded as a splinter group of the Muslim Independence Movement on October 21, 1972.

-MNLF officially claims that its ideology is egalitarianism, and it is not a religious organization like its Islamist splinter group the Moro Islamic Liberation Front.
+MNLF officially claims that its ideology is egalitarianism, and the organization is a secular movement, unlike its splinter group the Moro Islamic Liberation Front.